FedAdaVR: Adaptive Variance Reduction for Robust Federated Learning under Limited Client Participation

-The partial client participation error arises from client unavailability.
-Several studies have investigated this issue in the context of device and communication variability \cite{Gu2021,Jhunjhunwala2022,Su2023,Wang2022,Mansour2023}.
-To mitigate this challenge, MIFA was proposed \cite{Gu2021}, which approximates full participation by retaining each client's most recent update on the server and reusing it in subsequent rounds when that client is unavailable.
-FedVARP advances this approach by addressing two key limitations of MIFA and demonstrating improved empirical performance.
+While client drift has been extensively studied, FL is also affected by the error introduced by partial client participation.
+This challenge, arising from client unavailability due to device and communication variability \citep{Gu2021,Jhunjhunwala2022,Su2023,Wang2022,Mansour2023}.
+To mitigate this challenge, MIFA was proposed \citep{Gu2021}, which approximates full participation by retaining each client's most recent update on the server and reusing it in subsequent rounds when that client is unavailable.
+FedVARP \citep{Jhunjhunwala2022} advances this approach by addressing two key limitations of MIFA and demonstrating improved empirical performance.
 Moreover, it provides a decomposition of the total heterogeneity error into three components: stochastic gradient error, client drift error, and partial participation error.
-The partial participation error, although significant, has received comparatively limited attention \cite{Jhunjhunwala2022}.
-Most noteworthy, partial client participation skews the global model update towards the data distributions of the selected subset of clients in each round, thereby exacerbating overall heterogeneity.
-To reduce the substantial storage overhead associated with maintaining per-client updates at scale, the ClusterFedVARP variant, introduced in \cite{Jhunjhunwala2022}, groups client updates into clusters.
+The partial participation error, although significant, has received comparatively limited attention.
+Importantly, partial client participation skews the global model update towards the data distributions of the selected subset of clients in each round, thereby exacerbating overall heterogeneity.
+To reduce the substantial storage overhead associated with maintaining per-client updates at scale, the ClusterFedVARP variant, introduced in \citep{Jhunjhunwala2022}, groups client updates into clusters.
 This clustering strategy mitigates memory demands without sacrificing convergence performance.
 However, it may also introduce potential challenges, including incorrect cluster assignments (misgrouped updates), imbalanced cluster sizes, and temporal changes in cluster membership (cluster drift).